What Is Ripple and How Does It Work?

 Another key feature is its extremely low transaction fee, which is a hundredth of a cent.
 The price generally remains stable, and even if a temporary surge in network demand drives it up, it's still next to nothing compared to the transaction charges of other cryptocurrencies.

-Despite not using blockchain technology, Ripple is a decentralised network according to its creators, which means there's no central authority with absolute control over it.
+Despite not using blockchain technology, it is a decentralised network according to its creators, which means there's no central authority with absolute control over it.
 Even though this has been disputed severally.
 That said, anyone can use the platform to create their gateways and exchange fiat and digital currencies.

 One of the significant differences between popular blockchains and the Ripple network is that it offers pre-mined tokens.
 It means that there's no currency to be mined, which doesn't only save time and money but is excellent for the environment as there's no excessive consumption of power to verify transactions.